 If the clocks differ in effective speed or tick rate, even slightly, then this means that the clocks will eventually diverge to infinity, and so the returned difference will equal +infinity.
+New in version 0.4.

 correlation1

 Read or change the first correlation of this clock to its parent clock.